How To Add Water To Koi Pond Without Killing Your Fishes

 How Long Can Fish Survive In Tap Water?

 If you do not dechlorinate your tap water before pumping it into your koi pond with the fish in it, your fish might die within about 30 minutes to one hour.
-Chlorine is known to destroy the slime coat of a fish in about 30 seconds which is why dechlorinating your water before adding to your koi fish pond is one of the most important steps in replacing or topping up the water in your koi fish pond!
+Chlorine is known to destroy the slime coat of a fish in about 30 seconds which is why dechlorinating your water before adding it to your koi fish pond is one of the most important steps in replacing or topping up the water in your koi fish pond!

 Advertisements